sadini-2001/burnt-calorie-predictor/README.md

 - **Outlier detection** using Isolation Forest algorithm

 ## 🛠️ Model Building
-- Preprocessed data and handled outliers
+- Preprocessed data (No duplicates and missing values in the oiginal data set)
-- Trained multiple regression models
+- Trained multiple regression models (Random Forest and SVR)
-- Selected the best-performing model based on R² score
+- Selected the best-performing model based on R² score (SVR)
 - Achieved a **high R² value of 0.999**, indicating excellent model performance

 ## 🚀 Application